moussetc/mattermost-plugin-giphy/README.md

 This Mattermost plugin adds Giphy Integration by creating a `/gif` slash command (no webhooks or additional installation required).

 ## COMPATIBILITY
+- for Mattermost 5.10 or higher: use v1.x.x release (needs to be abe to put button on ephemeral posts)
-- for Mattermost 5.2 or higher: use v0.2.0 release
+- for Mattermost 5.2 to 5.9: use v0.2.0 release
 - for Mattermost 4.6 to 5.1: use v0.1.x release
 - for Mattermost below: unsupported versions (plugins can't create slash commands)